HR 101: How to Measure Employee Engagement in 2025

 How Is Employee Engagement Assessed?

-If you’re just getting started and wondering how to measure employee engagement, a survey is a great place to begin.
+No matter what vertical you're in, whether it's healthcare employee engagement or any other industry, a survey is a great place to begin.
 That’s especially true if you use employee engagement software.

 An anonymous engagement survey enables you to ask important questions while encouraging your employees to answer honestly.
 They don't have to be long or time-consuming, either.
 You can send out pulse surveys that only take a minute or two to complete, which means you can send them out more frequently throughout the year.

-One of the biggest benefits of using software is that the data collected is automatically collated.
+One of the biggest benefits of using the best employee survey software is that the data collected is automatically collated.
 You can display the results in many different ways without having to manually input or manipulate the data.

 Surveys are the most intuitive way to gather employee engagement data, but there are also other ways to measure employee engagement without surveys.